The Kitchen Coalition

 Handmade Sub Rolls

-Modified: May 10, 2024 · Published: Jan 18, 2023 by Spencer Klickman · This post may contain affiliate links · 117 Comments
+Modified: Jan 28, 2026 · Published: Jan 18, 2023 by Spencer Klickman · This post may contain affiliate links · 147 Comments

 Jump to Recipe Print Recipe

-Handmade Sub Roll for a sub sandwich
+• Handmade Sub Roll Ingredients

 Handmade Sub Roll Ingredients

 I had a few goals I wanted to achieve with this bread.
-I wanted the loaves to have a good amount of structure to them, yet still remain soft and pliable.
+I wanted the rolls to have a good amount of structure to them, yet still remain soft and pliable.
 Bread flour was the logical starting point in my mind.
 It has a higher protein content than all-purpose flour, which helps form a strong gluten network.
 In turn, this helps create more structure and body to the bread.
 I also opted for whole milk for my liquid component instead of water for the added fat content and slight sweetness that it lends.

 I also opted for cold, cubed, unsalted butter.
 Using cold butter versus softened butter extends the kneading time by several minutes, which is by design.
 Using softened butter takes about 3-5 minutes to completely incorporate into the dough, while using cold butter takes closer to 8-10 minutes.
-The longer knead time helps bring everything together to make a really smooth dough and adds more body to the finished product.
+The longer kneading time helps bring everything together to make a really smooth dough and adds more body to the finished product.
 The longer you knead dough, the stiffer/chewier your bread will be.
 Having a moderate amount of kneading was key to properly developing the structure of the finished product.

 Dough Proofing and Shaping Process